Financial Hacks for Millennials: Income Protection

 Old OS: I’m careful.
 I won’t need it.

-Software Update: Yes, accidents are relatively rare, but most long-term disabilities are due to illness, not accidents.3 Every year, thousands of workers have to leave the workforce due to physical and mental illnesses like arthritis, MS and severe depression, and these health issues tend to begin before people turn 45.4
+Software Update: Yes, accidents are relatively rare, but most long-term disabilities are due to illness, not accidents.3 Every year, thousands of workers have to leave the workforce due to illnesses like cancer, heart disease, and back injuries.4

 Old OS: It’s too expensive.